Arseny15/NeuralRink-Hockey-AI/README.md

-# 🏒 Neural Rink - AI Hockey Game
+# 🏒 Neural Rink - AI Hockey Game -> IN PROGRESS

 A 1v1 hockey shootout mini-game in Unity 6 featuring a human player vs an RL-trained AI goalie using Unity ML-Agents 4.0.